huggingface/optimum-habana/examples/sentence-transformers-training/README.md

 # Examples for Sentence Transformer

-We provide 3 examples to show how to use the sentence transformer with HPU devices.
+We provide 3 examples to show how to use the Sentence Transformers with HPU devices.

 - **[training_stsbenchmark.py](https://github.com/huggingface/optimum-habana/tree/main/examples/sentence-transformers-training/sts)** - This example shows how to create a SentenceTransformer model from scratch by using a pre-trained transformer model (e.g. [`distilbert-base-uncased`](https://huggingface.co/distilbert/distilbert-base-uncased)) together with a pooling layer.